On the Leray problem for steady flows in two-dimensional infinitely long channels with slip boundary conditions: Introduction

+is a conserved quantity along each cross section $\Sigma$ of the channel, where $\Bnu$ is the unit normal of $\Sigma$ pointing to the same direction.
+If $\Omega$ is a channel type domain with straight outlets at far fields, in 1950s, Leray proposed the problem to look for solutions for Navier-Stokes system \eqref{NS} with no-slip boundary conditions under the constraint that

-where $\BU$ is the shear flow solution with flux $\Phi$ in the corresponding straight channel.
-The problem is nowadays called Leray problem.
+where $\BU$ is the shear flow solution of Navier-Stokes system with flux $\Phi$ in the corresponding straight channel with no-slip boundary conditions.
+The problem is called Leray problem nowadays.
+Without loss of generality, the flux $\Phi$ is always assumed to be nonnegative in this paper.

-The major breakthrough on the Leray problem in infinitely long nozzles was made by Amick \cite{A1,A2,AF}, Ladyzhenskaya and Solonnikov \cite{LS}.
-It was proved in \cite{A1, LS} that Leray problem is solvable as long as the flux is small.
+The major breakthrough on the Leray problem in infinitely long channels was made by Amick \cite{A1,A2,AF}, Ladyzhenskaya and Solonnikov \cite{LS}.
+It was proved in \cite{A1, LS} that Leray problem in a channel is solvable as long as the flux is small.
 Actually, the existence of solutions with arbitrary flux was also proved in \cite{LS}.
-However, the far field behavior and the uniqueness of such solutions are not clear when the flux is large.
+However, the far field behavior and uniqueness of such solutions are not clear when the flux is large.
 The far field behavior of solutions was studied in \cite{AF}.
-To the best of our knowledge, there is no result on the far field behavior of solutions of steady Navier-Stokes system with large flux except for the axisymmetric solutions in a pipe studied in \cite{WX1,WX2}.
+One can refer to \cite{Ga,KP,NP1,NP2} for the further studies on far field behavior of flows and the detailed progress on Leray problem.
+To the best of our knowledge, there is no result on the far field behavior of solutions of steady Navier-Stokes system with large flux except for the axisymmetric solutions in a pipe studied in \cite{WX2}.

 For viscous flows near solid boundary, besides the no-slip boundary condition, the Navier boundary conditions